Make it specific

 Interview follow-up

 Use this page after an interview, phone screen, video conversation, or recruiter handoff.
-It turns interview formats, manager filters, timeline cues, role evidence, and employer language from the current HireTea public index into a practical thank-you note decision.
+It turns interview formats, manager filters, timeline cues, role evidence, and employer language from the current HireTea published guide set into a practical thank-you note decision.

 Quick answer